johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/SubMenu.md

-# Vital SubMenu Component
+# Vital Sub-Menu Component

 ![Menu with Sub-Menu](../assets/MenuWithSubMenu.jpg ':size=50%')

-The Vital SubMenu Component provides a generic submenu that can be appended to menu components.
+The Vital Sub-Menu Component provides a generic submenu that can be appended to menu components.
 Similar to [Vital Menu](./Menu), this component provides a Wrapper, rendered as `<ul>`, and applies Vital `MenuTitle` to the Title inside every Item list (`<li>`) element.